 The MCTH is funded through the sale of mortgage backed securities (created by pooling mortgage loans originated through the MCTH Program) to third party investors.
-The program is open to first time and non-first time homebuyers, on a first-come, first-served basis through a network of participating lenders.
-The program provides homeownership opportunities by offering competitive interest rate mortgage loans and down payment assistance for qualified individuals and families whose gross annual household income does not exceed: 80% AMFI for the Fannie Mae HFA Preferred Conventional loan product; 125% AMFI (for FHA, VA, USDA Government loan products if in non-targeted areas, or 140% AMFI for FHA, VA, USDA Government loans products if in a targeted area.
-The purchase price of the home must not exceed established purchase price limits.
+The program is open to first time and nonfirst time homebuyers, on a first-come, first-served basis through a network of participating lenders.
+The program provides homeownership opportunities by offering competitive interest rate mortgage loans and down payment assistance for qualified individuals and families whose gross annual household income does not exceed: 80% AMFI for the Fannie Mae HFA Preferred Conventional loan product; 125% AMFI (for FHA, VA, USDA Government loan products if in non-targeted areas, or 140% AMFI for FHA, VA, USDA Government has not previously received financing as a first-time loans products if in a targeted area.
+The purchase price price limits.

-MCTH Program funding for FY 2023 is projected to be \$1,000,000,000.
+MCTH Program funding for FY 2023 is projected

-CONTACT: For individuals seeking assistance, call 1-800-792-1119 or go to thetexashomebuyerprogram.com to view Frequently Asked Questions and search for Participating Lenders.
-Mortgage Companies or Banks interested in becoming a participating lender should email the Texas Homeownership Division at txhomebuyer@tdhca.state.tx.us.ONLINE DOCUMENTS: http://wwwthetexashomebuyerprogram.com
+Contact: For individuals seeking assistance, call 1-800-792-1119 or go to thetexashomebuyerprogram.com to view Frequently Asked Questions and search for Participating Lenders.
+Mortgage Companies or Banks interested in becoming a participating lender should email the Texas Homeownership Division at txhomebuyer@tdhca.state.tx.us.Online documents: http://wwwthetexashomebuyerprogram.com

-FUNDING SOURCE: Sale of Mortgage Backed Securities into the secondary market
+Funding Source: Sale of Mortgage Backed Securities into the secondary market

-TYPE OF ASSISTANCE: 30-year fixed-rate mortgage loan financing at competitive interest rates, with down payment assistance in a second lien
+Type of Assistance: 30-year fixed-rate mortgage loan financing at competitive interest rates, with down payment assistance in a second lien

-ADMINISTRATORS: Participating mortgage lenders
+Administrators: Participating mortgage lenders

-RECIPIENTS: Households that are able to qualify for a mortgage loan who earn up to 125% AMFI who meet program guidelines, or 140% AMFI who meet program guidelines in a targeted area
+Recipients: Households that are able to qualify for a mortgage loan who earn up to 125% AMFI who meet program guidelines, or 140% AMFI who meet program guidelines in a targeted area